danhalvorsen/daprify/README.md

 Options:
   --c, --components <dashboard|placement|rabbitmq|redis|sentry|zipkin>  The specific component(s) to generate docker-compose content to. [default: dashboard|placement|zipkin]
+  --pp, --project_path <project_path>                                   The path to your project's root from the current execution location.
+Unnecessary for Git projects; used for path resolution.
   --s, --settings <settings>                                            Additional settings for your services.
   --se, --services <services>                                           The specific service(s) to generate docker-compose content to.
-  --so, --solution_path <solution_path>                                 The path to your .Net solution file (from executing path).
+  --sp, --solution_path <solution_path>                                 The path to your .Net solution file (from executing path).
 Used to generate certificates for all services dependent on Dapr.
   -?, -h, --help                                                        Show help and usage information
 ```